 Beat does not just support those who have or think they might have eating disorders.
 We are here for anyone affected by an eating disorder.
 If someone you know is suffering, and you’re supporting them in any capacity, our services are available to you as well.

 Our free, confidential Helplines are for anyone affected by an eating disorder.
-They’re open 365 days a year from 9am – 8pm on weekdays and 4pm – 8pm weekends and bank holidays.
+They’re open 365 days a year from 9am – midnight on weekdays and 4pm – midnight weekends and bank holidays.
 Our trained advisors will listen without judgement and offer you guidance and support.

 You can also access our one-to-one web chat as part of our Helpline service.